 The field days grew in popularity and by 1986 had outgrown the Symmons Plains site.
 The Organisation set about finding a permanent site and purchased a block of just under 200 acres at Carrick.
 The first Agfest to be held on this site was in 1987 and attracted 203 exhibitors and 23,000 patrons.

-The Rural Youth Organisation of Tasmania Inc., has only 5 paid employees, the General Manager, Office Administrator, Finance Administrator, Property Caretaker and Administration Assistant, whose duties include the administration of Rural Youth itself and the administration for AGFEST.
-With the diversity of the responsibilities of the Rural Youth office, the hands-on work and all of the policy decisions and introduction of new initiatives are made by the volunteer members via Rural Youth State Council and the Agfest Organising Committee.
+The Rural Youth Organisation of Tasmania Inc., has only Six paid employees, the CEO, Finance Administrator, Event and Venue Managers, ap part time sponsorship officer and Property Caretaker, whose duties include the administration of Rural Youth itself and the administration for Agfest.
+With the diversity of the responsibilities of the Rural Youth office, the hands-on work and all of the policy decisions and introduction of new initiatives are made by the volunteer members via Rural Youth Tasmania Board and the Agfest Organising Committee.

-AGFEST is run by a volunteer committee of 30 young Rural Youth members and ex-members, with an average age of 24 years and the sole motivation for these young people is the desire to make a significant contribution to agriculture by staging the best possible event.
+Agfest is run by a volunteer committee of 50 young Rural Youth members and ex-members, with an average age of 20 years and the sole motivation for these young people is the desire to make a significant contribution to agriculture by staging the best possible event.
 It is an exhausting commitment, but one which provides immense satisfaction and a sense of pride.